Financial Aid / FAFSA

 • You may qualify for a Professional Judgement due to special or unusual circumstances that affect your financial situation, or your dependency status as determined by the FAFSA.

-Special Circumstances: Please fill out the Special Circumstances Form available from the Financial Aid Office if you have had a change in financial situation (loss of a job etc.) that is not reflected on your current FAFSA application.
-This may make you eligible for an SAI adjustment that could potentially increase your aid.
+Special Circumstances: If you have had a change in financial situation (loss of a job etc.) that is not reflected on your current FAFSA application, it may make you eligible for an SAI adjustment that could potentially increase your aid.
+Please contact our Financial Aid Office at SFS@mariacollege.edu, for assistance with the Request for Special Conditions Application form.

-Unusual Circumstances: If you feel you have a unique situation (e.g., parental abandonment) that warrants an FA administrator’s adjustment of your dependency status, please fill out the Unusual Circumstances Form available from the Financial Aid Office.
+Unusual Circumstances: If you feel you have a unique situation (e.g., parental abandonment) that warrants an FA administrator’s adjustment of your dependency status, please contact our Financial Aid Office at SFS@mariacollege.edu, for assistance with the Unusual Circumstances form.
 Keep in mind that changing dependency status is generally reserved for extreme situations.
 Parents refusing to sign and submit financial information for the FAFSA does not alone warrant a dependency override.
 You will need to submit supporting documentation relating to your situation.
 Reviews will take approximately 30 days to complete.